artix75/psyc/doc/markdown/article-datasets.md

 training options ([PSTrainingOptions](types.md#pstrainingoptions)) passed to [PSTrain](functions.md#pstrain) function.

 In order for PsyC to correctly handle sequences' data, the sequence length must precede the data itself.
-So if the input size is 4 and the sequence is made by 2 inputs, they  would be represented by 9 [PSFloat](types.md#psfloat) elements: the first element would be the sequence length (2 in this case) and the following 8 elements would contain the two inputs of size 4.
+So if the input size is 4 and the sequence is made of 2 inputs, they  would be represented by 9 [PSFloat](types.md#psfloat) elements: the first element would be the sequence length (2 in this case) and the following 8 elements would contain the two inputs of size 4.